 H&H Appliance Center really thrives on convection cooking technology.
 What do we mean by that?
 Well, we sell a lot of our products to people who either 1. do not use convection or 2. have not heard of convection cooking or do not know how to use convection technology on their products.
-Today, we would like to share some of our knowledge about convection cooking versus typical baking.
+Today, we would like to share some of our knowledge about convection cooking versus typical cooking/baking.

 Let’s first talk about traditional baking.